dpoeschl/StashPop/README.md

-# EmailGitHubIssues
+# StashPop for GitHub
-Adds email buttons to GitHub
+Adds features to GitHub

 To install: